edwardoughton/e3nb/README.md

   <img src="/figures/clos_vs_nlos.PNG" />
 </p>

-Using the **e3nb** codebase, different 3D wireless link strategies can be compared.
-For example, when deploying only Clear-Line-Of-Sight wireless links, the generalized flow diagram illustrated in Figure 2 represents a standardized approach.
+Using the **e3nb** codebase, different strategies can be compared.
+For example, when deploying only Clear-Line-Of-Sight links, the generalized flow diagram illustrated in Figure 2 represents a standardized approach.

 ## Figure 2 Flow diagram for deployment of Clear-Line-Of-Sight links